cel-coding/ARD-project/README.md

 # ARD-project
-this repo is dedicated for the arduino project which i ahve personally worked on
+I am dedicating this repo to the projects i have worked on or i am working on using ARDUINO and i am putting the codes here which will mostly work for other poeple and for my pc especially...well who i am ? i am nav a design student at iit guwahati